dojo/compose/README.md

 In creating this library, we were looking to solve the following problems with Classes and inheritance in ES6+ and TypeScript:

-* Single inheritance: ES6 classes are essentially syntactic sugar around prototypical inheritance.
-A descent class can only derive from a single ancestor class
+* Single inheritance: ES6 classes are essentially syntactic sugar around prototypal inheritance.
+A descended class can only derive from a single ancestor class
 * Confusion around mixins and inheritance
 * No plans to add mixins to ES6+ (original proposal was withdrawn)
 * TypeScript class decorators do not augment the shape of the underlying class based on the decorator, and were not an effective mechanism to provide mixins/traits functionality